Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Related Work

-A \textbf{process model} classifies actions according to a set of stages, offering practical guidance on the order and transition criteria for progressing through those stages~\cite{meyer_nested_2015}.
+A \textbf{process model} classifies actions according to a set of stages, offering practical guidance on the order and transition criteria for progressing through those stages \cite{meyer_nested_2015}.
 A \textbf{sensemaking model} is a type of process model that centers the human analyst in the act of gathering and interpreting information, capturing the ``how'' of a data analysis workflow, breaking it down into stages, and outlining the transitions that lead to a conclusion.
-We now discuss three major sensemaking models proposed in previous work, alongside two design-oriented process models germane to this topic.
+We now \newcopy{summarize} three major sensemaking models proposed in previous work.
 These summaries focus on the role of schemas and related concepts in each model.